 Remind inexperienced Race Officers to bring watch and pencil.

-Ensure the Race Officer either leaves the completed Race Sheets in the Dinghy Captain's pigeonhole (in the cloakroom) or hands them to a scorer.
+Ensure the Race Officer shall either give the results to the scorer in person or emailed the results to the scorer at email@example.com and then put the completed Race Sheets in the Dinghy Captain's pigeonhole (in the cloakroom).